kevinboone/cpicom/README.md

 to the receiver.
 That's the Pico memory, not the Z80 memory, but this still creates a limit of about 200kB on file sizes.

+### Shell and CCP issues

+The CPICOM shell provides the same built-in commands as CCP, plus some additional support for uploading and downloading files, and unpacking archives.
+This support is needed for getting a functioning CP/M system, in an implementation that has no actual disk drives.

+CPICOM also includes a "real" CCP, as part of P2DOS.
+This CCP handles things like setting up the file control blocks and parsing command lines.
+Otherwise, because it does not contain the utilities needed for managing a system like this, CPICOM tries to keep execution out of it.

+I could have just used the real CCP, but that would have meant implementing all the extra features that CPICOM needs in Z80 assembler, and I just don't have time for that.

+Unfortunately, we have to have the real CCP, because sometimes CP/M utilities will invoke it directly.
+Some will even replace it with other things, but expect it to be there.
+When that happens, execution can get stuck in the original CCP.
+The CCP shell and the CPICOM shell look almost identical, and the only thing you'll likely notice is that the extra commands like `yrecv` don't work.
+You can get out of CCP and back to the CPICOM shell by hitting ctrl+c at the prompt.

 ## Author and legal

 The Z80 CPU emulator engine is largely based on work by Parag Patel from the